-Search our FAQs below to find the answers to your questions, and if you're still having trouble, send us a message.
+Search our FAQs below to find the answers to your questions.
+If you're still having trouble, contact Nice Ride support, now supported by Lyft!

 Frequently Asked Questions